-- 1 Q1.
-PLEASE STATE YOUR NAME, BUSINESS ADDRESS, AND OCCUPATION FOR - THE RECORD. - 3 A1.
+1 Q1.
+PLEASE STATE YOUR NAME, BUSINESS ADDRESS, AND OCCUPATION FOR 2 THE RECORD.
+3 A1.
 My name is Craig C. Cox.
-My business address is Office of the Tennessee Attorney - General, John Sevier Building, 500 Dr. Martin L. King, Jr. Boulevard, Nashville, TN - 5 37243.
-I am a Financial Analyst employed by the Consumer Advocate Unit in the Financial - 6 Division of the Tennessee Attorney General's Office ("Consumer Advocate"). - 7 Q2.
-PLEASE PROVIDE A SUMMARY OF YOUR BACKGROUND AND PROFESSIONAL EXPERIENCE. - 9 A2.
-I earned a bachelor's degree (B.B.A.) in Finance from Middle Tennessee State University. - I am also a Certified Public Accountant (CPA) actively licensed in the state of Tennessee - 11 (#15645).
-I have twenty-seven years of professional experience, twenty-two of which are - in private industry and five of which are in government service.
-Nearly all those years have - been in analytical roles (financial and operational) at the senior level.
-Some of the - responsibilities I have had during those years are as follows: leading the corporate budget - and quarterly projections processes, along with all associated reporting, for a \$500 million - global company; financial lead for multiple business units; project and process - management to include implementation of new and complex accounting pronouncements; - manager of an accounts-payable operation; and instructor of corporate finance & - 19 accounting. - 20 Q3.
-HAVE YOU PREVIOUSLY PROVIDED TESTIMONY BEFORE THE - 21 TENNESSEE PUBLIC UTILITY COMMISSION (TPUC OR THE - 22 "COMMISSION")? - 23 A3.
-Yes. - 24 OVERVIEW - 25 Q4.
-WHAT IS THE PURPOSE OF YOUR TESTIMONY?
+My business address is Office of the Tennessee Attorney 4 General, John Sevier Building, 500 Dr. Martin L. King, Jr. Boulevard, Nashville, TN 5 37243.
+I am a Financial Analyst employed by the Consumer Advocate Unit in the Financial 6 Division of the Tennessee Attorney General's Office ("Consumer Advocate").
+7 Q2.
+PLEASE PROVIDE A SUMMARY OF YOUR BACKGROUND AND 8 PROFESSIONAL EXPERIENCE.
+9 A2.
+I earned a bachelor's degree (B.B.A.) in Finance from Middle Tennessee State University.
+10 I am also a Certified Public Accountant (CPA) actively licensed in the state of Tennessee 11 (#15645).
+I have twenty-seven years of professional experience, twenty-two of which are 12 in private industry and five of which are in government service.
+Nearly all those years have 13 been in analytical roles (financial and operational) at the senior level.
+Some of the responsibilities I have had during those years are as follows: leading the corporate budget and quarterly projections processes, along with all associated reporting, for a \$500 million global company; financial lead for multiple business units; project and process management to include implementation of new and complex accounting pronouncements;

+20 Q3.
+HAVE YOU PREVIOUSLY PROVIDED TESTIMONY BEFORE THE